-Have you ever wondered whether a jigsaw can cut through metal, or whether you need a different tool for this?
+Can a jigsaw cut metal, or do you need a different tool for this?
 It’s important to understand so you know what tools to purchase if you’ve got metal that needs to be cut through.

-In this article, we will check whether jigsaws can cut through metal effectively, and what thickness of metal they can handle.
-We’ll look more at what kinds of metal you can cut if you have a high-end jigsaw.
+In this article, I will walk you through and explain whether jigsaws can cut through metal effectively, and what thickness of metal they can handle.
+I will also look more at what kinds of metal you can cut, considering you have a high-end jigsaw.

 Table of Contents